-The accompanying "Legislative Positions" section also has been significantly curtailed to focus on the most critical recommendations and positions in other areas of current interest and concern to the region or to our individual localities.
+The accompanying "Legislative Positions" section focuses on the most critical recommendations and positions in other areas of current interest and concern in the region.
+Items in this section that have been amended are noted following this memo.

 A summary of the priority positions will be produced and distributed later for you to use in continuing to communicate with your legislators.